We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Test the Temperature and Pressure Relief Valve

-Test the temperature and pressure relief valve once a year to make sure it’s functioning properly and there is no sediment blocking its pathways.
+Test the temperature and pressure relief valve once a year to make sure it’s functioning correctly, and there is no sediment blocking its pathways.
 A blockage could cause the valve to malfunction and allow dangerous pressure to build up.

 Check out the quick video below to learn how to test the temperature and pressure relief valve.